wg-osr/walkerga.github.io/class/fi_centaur.md

 When you gain a skill point for your [belief](/2020/11/09/base-rules/), one of your teammates can also add 1 point to the same skill if they want.

 ## Hooves II
-You can make your Hooves attack on top of another attack each round.
+You can make your _Hoof_ attack on top of another attack each round.